Ascension sheriff's office outfitting deputies with body cams next year

 "That will be the trial time to make sure the technology interfaces well with our servers," Webre said.

-Webre says the video will be uploaded to a server, and can be stored for many years.
+Webre explained the video will be uploaded to a server, and can be stored for many years.

 The cameras will cost about half-a-million dollars to roll out parish-wide.